mdlinville/docs/docs/guides/artifacts/intro.md

 [](../../../static/images/artifacts/artifacts_dropdown.png)

-Note how the label of the dropdown menu matches the `tyoe` parameter.
+Note how the label of the dropdown menu matches the `type` parameter.

 :::tip
 See the [track external files](./track-external-files.md) page for information on how to add references to files or directories stored in external object storage, like an Amazon S3 bucket.